 Or, perhaps, the unhappy partner is afraid that, once they break up, they will be unable to find a better partner and build a stronger, improved relationship.
 A new study, however, suggests that the real answer may lie elsewhere.

 The research was led by Samantha Joel, who collaborates with both the University of Utah in Salt Lake City and Western University in Ontario, Canada.

 Joel and her team’s findings, which appear in the Journal of Personality and Social Psychology, suggest that a person’s decision to stay in an unfulfilling relationship may arise from a place of altruism, rather than one of selfishness or insecurity.

-Some existing research has suggested that people may find it hard to let go of partners who make them unhappy because they are afraid of being single.
+Some existing research has suggested that people may find it hard to let go of partners who make them unhappy because they are

 Other studies note that people are more likely to stay in a relationship if they perceive that the effort their partner puts into its success matches their own.